HassiumTeam/Hassium/docs/Introduction.md

 There can be as many else if statements as you need, so long as they are part of an if chain, likewise the else statement is not nessecarily needed either, and you can have a lone if statement or an if-else with out an else.
-Let's revisit the DeletePrgm.hs which used the function fexists to determine if a file existed, but the program wouldn't do anything if the file didn't exist!
+Let's revisit the DeletePrgm.has which used the function fexists to determine if a file existed, but the program wouldn't do anything if the file didn't exist!
 To see what I mean run the program again and provide an invalid path, you should see an exception raised about filenotfound.
 To prevent this we can use an if statement to see if the file exists, and only attempt to delete the file if that if statement is true.
-Here's the revised DeletePrgm.hs:
+Here's the revised DeletePrgm.has:
 ```
 $SUMMARY: Checks if a file exists, and if so, deletes it, otherwise sends a message to the user$